libretime/libretime/docs/_docs/contribute.md

 jekyll serve
 ```

-> If running the test code from a virtual machine, feel free to use the *jekyll.sh* script in the
-> root directory of the repo

 ## Help write code for LibreTime

 Are you familar with coding in PHP?
 Have you made projects in Liquidsoap and some of the other services we use?